-The zero percent tax rate on capital gains applies to people in the 15% marginal tax rate or below.
-In 2018, that applies to married tax filers with taxable income up to $77,400, and single tax filers with taxable income up to $38,700.
+In tax year 2021, the 0% tax rate on capital gains applies to married taxpayers who file joint returns with taxable incomes up to $80,800, and to single tax filers with taxable incomes up to $40,400.

-Even if your taxable income is normally quite a bit higher, there are often many years where lower income tax years occur, and sometimes you can make a low-tax year occur on purpose in retirement by choosing which accounts to take withdrawals from each year.
+There can be years when you'll have less taxable income than in others.
+You can sometimes make a low-tax year occur on purpose in retirement by choosing which accounts to take withdrawals from each year.

-Let’s say you’re married and this year your taxable income (which is calculated after subtracting out your itemized deductions or standard deduction) is going to be about $60,000.
+Let’s say you’re married and your taxable income this year, calculated after subtracting your itemized deductions or standard deduction, is going to be about $60,000.
 You have about $20,400 of room for more income before you hit the 15% long-term capital gains bracket.

-If you own stocks or mutual funds in a non-retirement account and some of them have unrealized long-term gains, you have a tax planning opportunity.
-You can exchange your investment for something similar (so your portfolio allocation and risk tolerance stay about the same), and that unrealized gain now becomes a realized gain.
+You have a tax-planning opportunity if you own stocks or mutual funds in a non-retirement account and some of them have unrealized long-term gains.
+You can exchange your investment for something similar so your portfolio allocation and risk tolerance stay about the same, and that unrealized gain now becomes a realized gain.
 You could have up to $20,400 of realized gains and pay no income tax on them in this example.

-- Mutual funds distribute capital gains in the fall of each year.
-Some funds distribute their gains as late as mid-December.
-If you own tax-managed funds or index funds, the gains will likely be minimal, but funds that are not managed with taxes in mind can generate large gains.
-You need to know what this gain will be before you go intentionally realizing additional gains.
+- Mutual funds distribute capital gains at the end of each year.
+The gains will likely be minimal if you own tax-managed funds or index funds, but funds that aren't managed with taxes in mind can generate large gains.
+You should find out what this gain will be before you intentionally realize additional gains.

-- Check your tax return to see if you have a capital loss that is being carried forward from a previous year.
+- Check your tax return to see if you have a capital loss that's being carried forward from a previous year.
 Check with a tax professional if you're not sure or can't tell.
 Past losses can carry forward indefinitely.
-Losses are first used to offset gains.
-If you have no gains, then $3,000 of a capital loss can be used to offset ordinary income if you have no gains.
+They're first used to offset gains, then up to $3,000 of a capital loss can be used to offset ordinary income if you have no gains.
 Your gains will first use up all your old losses if you have capital losses that are being carried forward and you realize gains.

-- Make sure you have an accurate estimate of what your tax return will look like.
-Unless you are a finance person, it's best to work with a tax professional or financial advisor for these projections unless you're at least somewhat investment-savvy.
-You might also run multiple scenarios through online tax preparation software to do their planning.
+- Make sure you have an accurate estimate of what your tax situation for the year.
+It's best to work with a tax professional or a financial advisor for these projections unless you're at least somewhat investment-savvy.
+You might also run multiple scenarios through online tax preparation software to help you do your planning.

 Benefits of Harvesting Gains for Retirees

-Gain harvesting can be an effective way to get tax-free gains, but in order for it to work, you must build a habit of projecting taxes and looking for tax opportunities each and every fall.
-By doing this consistently, you can reduce your tax bill during your retirement years, which means more of your retirement income goes in your pocket.
+Gain harvesting can be an effective way to realize tax-free gains, but you must build a habit of projecting taxes and looking for tax opportunities by the end of each year to make it work.
+You can reduce your tax bill during your retirement years by doing this consistently, which means more of your retirement income goes in your pocket.

-But be careful.
-A miscalculation could be a costly mistake.
-Get help from a professional if you're unsure of your taxable income.
+A miscalculation could be a costly mistake, so get help from a professional if you're at all unsure of your taxable income.